Stacktical/stacktical.github.io/_posts/2020-11-14-suspicious-activity-report-mitigation-plan.md

 ### C) 💧 DEX Liquidity

 We had already hinted at new iterations to the DSLA Community Faucet in the past.
 This incident further puts that effort in perspective.
-We will make it one of our priorities from now on .
+We will make it one of our priorities from now on.

 ___

 ## What's next?

-We will keep investigating the sell-off, and share new updates as new information come in.
+* Exchange answers
+* Token burn details

+Thanks for the unwavering support, champions. 💪

 ___